Est. MMXXIII · A Place of Serious Study

 An in-depth study of whisky traditions — Scotch, Bourbon, Irish, and Japanese — including practicum work with distillery documentation.

 From blanco to extra añejo, from Tequila to Mezcal to the rarefied reaches of Bacanora.
-Mexico's most complex spirit tradition.
+Mexico's most complex spirit tradition, treated seriously.

 Gin, Absinthe, Amaro, and beyond.
 Students compile a personal botanical lexicon and design a theoretical house gin for final assessment.

 Cognac, Armagnac, Calvados, Pisco, Grappa.
-The full arc of grape-to-spirit transformation.
+The full arc of grape-to-spirit transformation, with field correspondence from our Charente Ambassador.

 By invitation only.
-A year-long cohort exploring the frontiers of sensory science and spirits journalism.
+A year-long cohort exploring the frontiers of sensory science, production philosophy, and spirits journalism.
 Thesis required.

 Our faculty are drawn from distilling, gastronomy, chemistry, and letters.
 They share one conviction: what is in the glass matters, and the person holding it ought to know why.